MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 Notice that the event log was cleared and now has 0 entries instead of 262.

-## Creating COM Objects with New-Object
+## Creating COM objects with New-Object

 You can use `New-Object` to work with Component Object Model (COM) components.
 Components range from the various libraries included with Windows Script Host (WSH) to ActiveX applications such as